Dynamics of radiating particles in current sheets with a transverse magnetic field component: Implementing Radiative Recoil

 To quantify $\Delta\mu$ we integrate $\dot{\mu}(\mu,i_x)$ over $T_y/2$.
 In order to do that, we use $d\mu/dq_y=\dot{\mu}/\dot{q_y}$ and integrate over $q_y$ instead.
 Here, from (\ref{systembase}) and (\ref{x^2}),

-However, since $\eta$ in the expression for $\dot{\mu}$ (\ref{dotmu}) depends on both $y$ and $q_y\equiv p_y/p$ (\ref{eq:eta}), it must first be written as a function of $i_x$ and $q_y$ instead.
+However, since $\eta$ in the expression for $\dot{\mu}$ (\ref{dotmu}) depends on both $y$ and $q_y\equiv p_y/p$ (\ref{eq:eta}), and since we are integrating over a trajectory with constant $i_x$, $\eta$ must first be written as a function of $i_x$ and $q_y$ instead.
 Both pairs of variables are valid ways of representing a point on the $(y,p_y)$ plane \footnote{The ambiguity due to the sign of $\dot{q_y}$ will be addressed later}.
-Note that radiative friction is not inflicted onto $q_y$, since the force (\ref{Frad}) is always directed against the particle's velocity.
+Note that radiative friction is not inflicted onto $q_y\equiv p_y/p$ since the force (\ref{Frad}) is always directed against the particle's velocity.
 As such, $\eta$ must be written as:

 as follows from (\ref{ix}).
 Here, $f^{-1}$ is the inverse function of $f$.